The Complete Guide To Facial Skin Laxity & Loose Skin

 Finally, taking a collagen supplement can be beneficial on several levels.
 Collagen products are commonly sourced from cows and pigs.
-They are almost pure protein and provide the body with the amino acids it needs to synthesize its own connective tissue proteins.
+They are almost pure protein and provide the body with the amino acids it needs to synthesize its connective tissue proteins.
 Pure gelatin and quality bone broth products also supply these important nutrients.

 Resistance Training Lifting weights helps to build muscle mass and strength.
 Increasing muscle mass is one way to secondarily keep the skin taut and firm.
 When the muscles atrophy, or shrink, the skin is left unsupported much in the way it is when a person loses a large amount of fat mass.
-Along with various other proven benefits of regular exercise, performing resistance training regularly can help body and face skin laxity from developing.
+Along with various other proven benefits of regular exercise, performing resistance training regularly can help the body and face skin laxity from developing.
 Any form of exercise that is performed regularly is also a great choice for maintaining the health of the skin and other organs.

-Facial Exercises Although there are numerous sources that claim facial exercises and facial yoga will help keep the face defined and sculpted, there is very little scientific evidence that offers support.
+Facial Exercises Although numerous sources claim facial exercises and facial yoga will help keep the face defined and sculpted, there is very little scientific evidence that offers support.
 While these exercises may help to reduce facial fat stores and improve facial muscle tone, they will do very little to tighten excess sagging skin to any significant degree.

-Skincare Products There are hundreds of skincare products available that are marketed for enhancing the skin of the face and helping to create a tighter, more youthful appearance.
-Some of these products contain man made versions of collagen and elastin but the molecules are not well-absorbed into the epidermis.
+Skincare Products There are hundreds of skin care products available that are marketed for enhancing the skin of the face and helping to create a tighter, more youthful appearance.
+Some of these products contain man-made versions of collagen and elastin but the molecules are not well-absorbed into the epidermis.

 Other products are claimed to activate fibroblasts in the dermis that are responsible for collagen and elastin synthesis.
 While some of these products may be somewhat helpful for tightening facial skin that is only mildly loose, they will likely not be effective for extreme skin drooping.